kmac/mindfulnotifier/README.md

 > file will not be restored.

+## Support Statement

+This software is posted in the spirit of open-source software.
+I have created this app to fulfill my personal requirements, and I am sharing it in case others may find it useful as well.
+That said, my time is limited, and my approach to support is very much that I am happy if it works for me.
+I will try to help if you are having issues, but I just don't have the time to add every desired new feature or troubleshoot issues on hardware environments that I don't have access to.

+I will consider pull requests for new features, and will always welcome bug fixes!

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0.